 And so she goes after a “white North Side lawyer” who is telling blacks what’s good for them; “… people who don’t even live in Chicago who are part of a lawsuit that, in essence, is holding a knife to the project’s throat;” “…some of our liberal white friends next door in Hyde Park,” and so on.

 It isn’t that they don’t want to see African-Americans thrive.
 It’s just that they’ve convinced themselves that they know what’s best for black people, much better than black people know themselves.
 And in this case, black people would be better off if the Obama Center were built farther north [sic] in the predominantly African-American neighborhood of Washington Park…

 This overt opposition to the Jackson Park site isn’t surprising, though.
 White people in Chicago, like the rest of America, have a long history of telling black people what is best for black people.
 They are, in fact, rationalizing what is best for them.

 No one should have to explain why it’s racist, but it appears to be required.
 Glanton is trying to read minds, “white minds” at that, imputing motives that are malevolent and untrue.

-Glanton, a native of Georgia, pitches aside respect for local culture and laws the proclaiming that the precious and beautiful lakefront must be left "open, free and clear."
+Glanton, a native of Georgia, pitches aside respect for local culture and laws proclaiming that the precious and beautiful lakefront must be left “open, free and clear.”
 She ridicules people who hold the law sacred and purposeful.
-She suggests that suburbanites should get lost even though a federal judge say that have standing to sue.
-She insists that the disagreement over the center's location is essentially a class war between the haves (whites) and have-nots (blacks).
+She suggests that suburbanites should get lost even though a federal judge says that they have standing to sue.
+She insists that the disagreement over the center’s location is essentially a class war between the haves (whites) and have-nots (blacks).